xinpingwang/tf-faster-rcnn/README.md

   | Grid K520 (AWS g2.2xlarge) | sm_30 |
   | Tesla K80 (AWS p2.xlarge) | sm_37 |

   **Note**: You are welcome to contribute the settings on your end if you have made the code work properly on other GPUs.
-Also even if you are only using CPU tensorflow, GPU based code (for NMS) will be used by default, so please set **USE_GPU_NMS False** to get the correct output.
+Also even if you are only using CPU TensorFlow, GPU based code (for NMS) will be used by default, so please set **USE_GPU_NMS False** to get the correct output.

 3. Build the Cython modules